MASKADEV/MASKADEV/README.md

 - 🔭 I’m currently working as Freelancer on Fiverr.
 - 🌱 I’m currently learning more about WebFramework.
-- 🤔 I’m looking for help with VelocityX documentation.
+- 🤔 I’m looking for help with GraphQl documentation.
 - 💬 Ask me about Flutter or any tech-related stuff.
 - 📫 How to reach me: [Instagram - @maska.dev](https://www.instagram.com/maska.dev/)
 - ⚡ Fun fact: I spend almost 5 hours listening to Podcast every day.